vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 was being burnt.
 Dhūlivandana-bowing before the ashes the morning after the

 Holika bonfire; PC 81, SmK 518 and p.
 241 above.
-Dhrtivrata-bathing image (or linga ) of Siva with pañcāmrta
+Dhrtivrata-bathing image (or linga ) of Śiva with pañcāmrta

-(curds, milk, ghee, honey and sugarcane or its juice ) every day for a year; at end of year gift of a cow with pañcāmṛta and of conch-shell; samvatsaravrata; Siva deity; reaches the place of Saṅkara; Mat.
+(curds, milk, ghee, honey and sugarcane or its juice ) every day for a year; at end of year gift of a cow with pañcāmṛta and of conch-shell; samvatsaravrata; Śiva deity; reaches the place of Śhaṅkara; Mat.
 101. 33-34 q. by KKV 444, HV II.
 865 (from Viṣṇupurāṇa) which makes a change in

-reading viz. bathing of the image of ( Viṣṇu or Siva. ).
+reading viz. bathing of the image of ( Viṣṇu or Śiva. ).
 Dhenuvratam-gift with lot of gold of a cow that is on the point

 of being delivered of a calf; the performer who subsists only on milk that day reaches the highest world and is not born again.
 Mat.
 101. 49 g. by KKV 446.